Mijelam/leetcode-solutions/easy/remove-duplicates-sorted-array.md

 The key to this problem is understanding exactly what needs to be done.
 It might be a bit confusing at first, but I broke it down as follows:

 I need to compare each number with the one that comes after it.
-If they are equal, I do nothing—this means it's a duplicate.
+If they are equal, I do nothing,this means it's a duplicate.
 But if they are different, I need to keep that new number.
 The question is: where should I place this new unique number?

 This is where the variable `k = 1` becomes important.
 It has two purposes: it tracks the position where the next unique number should go, and it also ends up counting the number of unique values found.